 THC (which stands for tetrahydrocannabinol) is largely featured in the kind of marijuana you might consume recreationally.
 THC is distinctively psychoactive and it is the compound that is responsible for people feeling “stoned.”
 Marijuana strains that are THC dominant will usually be classified as sativa, indica, or hybrids.

 CBD (which stands for cannabidiol) is another example of a cannabinoid.
 Unlike THC, CBD is not known for having strong psychoactive effects.
-Instead, CBD is typically used for things such as pain management and other wellness reasons.
+Instead, CBD is typically used for things such as tension relief and other wellness reasons.

 Though you can purchase CBD in its original plant form, one of the most common ways of acquiring CBD is through the use of extracts.
 CBD extracts are generally easy to consume.
 If you are purchasing from a reliable source, there will be a lot they can tell you about your specific extract.